-Title: Epifaunal Communities in the Central Beaufort Sea (AK-08-12-07)
+Title:Epifaunal Communities in the Central Beaufort Sea (AK-08-12-07)

 BOEM Information Need(s) to be Addressed: Information from this study will be used by Alaska OCS Region staff to acquire a better understanding of the benthic community of the Central Beaufort Sea.
-This will be needed in preparing future, Beaufort Sea exploration and development EISs and in reviewing oil-spill-contingency plans for OCS and coastal facilities.
-This study addresses aspects of USGS study recommendations 3.04 and 4.01.
+This will be used in preparing future, Beaufort Sea exploration and development EISs and in reviewing oil-spill-contingency plans for OCS and coastal facilities.